open/close all folders

 - Satellite Character: To Hancock.
 They have very little characterization aside from their devotion to their sister.

 - Slave Brand: Like Hancock, they bear the "Hoof of the Rising Dragon" on their backs, burned onto them as marks of their slavery to the World Nobles.

-- You Gotta Have Green Hair: Sonia.
+- You Gotta Have Blue Hair: Sonia's hair is green.

 "Ghost Princess" Perona

 - Astral Projection: One of her Devil Fruits powers is to separate her own spirit from her body, although this leaves said body vulnerable.

 - Bad Boss: She constantly tells her extremely loyal bodyguard Kumacy to stop talking because his voice isn't cute.

 - Big "SHUT UP!": To Kumacy whenever he speaks, demanding he remain silent.
 Unfortunately, this prevents him from letting her know about Brook's first appearance on Thriller Bark and that Usopp, Nami, and Chopper were hiding inside him.

 - Corner of Woe: Another of her powers, Negative Hollow, forces people into one.